Adflow is built around five things: concepts, assets, ads, dimensions and docs.

 How a typical week runs

-The strategist writes briefs at the start of the week.
+The strategist plans concepts and writes briefs at the start of the week.
+Dimensions are assigned to each concept so performance can be tracked by angle, persona, and more.
 Ads are created in Adflow before anything goes out, so IDs exist before production starts.

 Creators and editors work through their briefs during the week.
-Finished files come back, are automatically linked to the right ads, and are reviewed before launch.
+Finished files are returned, automatically linked to the right ads, and reviewed before launch.

 The media buyer launches what's approved, and the cycle starts again.